About the campaign

 The first railway line in Fife from Burntisland to Cupar opened in 1847 and rail traffic began replacing travel by steamship (Edinburgh to Largo) and stage coach.

-Following the 1852 Leven Railway act of parliament, the Leven line opened on 5th August 1854.
+Following the 1852 Leven Railway Act, the Leven line opened on 5th August 1854.
 It was extended to Lundin Mill in 1857.
-In 1861 it amalgamated with the East of Fife Railway (the St Andrews railway started 1851, and was extended to Anstruther in 1863).
+In 1861 it amalgamated with the East of Fife Railway (the St Andrews railway started in 1851, and was extended to Anstruther in 1863).

 The line was run by North British Railways from 1877, then by LNER from 1923 then as nationalised British Rail from 1948.
 It is presently owned and managed by Network Rail.

-Although the Thornton-Leven stretch was NOT recommended for closure under the Beeching report, services across Fife fell victim to swingeing cuts to the branch line network which followed.
+Although the Thornton-Leven stretch was not recommended for closure under the Beeching report, services across Fife fell victim to swingeing cuts to the branch line network which followed.
 The last train to run from Leven to Thornton was on 4th October 1969.
-Note that some other branch lines survived across Scotland to much smaller towns (North Berwick, Balloch, Stranraer, Kyle of Lochalsh, Mallaig, Wick and Thurso.

 Freight trains continued on this line continued serving Methil Power Station until 2001 – the heavy coal traffic required a high standard of trackbed which remains.